Emmanuel Macron Knows How to Celebrate a World Cup Victory

 Thanks to its talented roster of star players like Kylian Mbappe and Antoine Griezmann, France sealed its dazzling 4-2 defeat of Croatia on Sunday.
 And the President was on deck in the Luzhniki Stadium’s official leader box to freak out over Les Bleus.

 There he was fist pumping the air.
 And there he was hugging coach Didier Deschamps.
 He even dabbed.
 Yes, welcome to the Macron dab.
-Ever the sportsman, he also bonded with Croatia’s President, Kolinda Grabar-Katarovic.
-When he wasn’t standing and feeling victorious, he sat with his wife Bigitte Macron, as well as leader Vladimir Putin of host country Russia.
+Ever the sportsman, he also bonded with Croatia’s President, Kolinda Grabar-Kitarovic.
+When he wasn’t standing and feeling victorious, he sat with his wife Brigitte Macron, as well as leader Vladimir Putin of host country Russia.

 This is the second World Cup title for France.
 They last won in 1998 when they hosted the tournament.